Legal development

 • impose penalties for breaches of orders and undertakings in markets or mergers cases.
 This means that if a company fails to comply with CMA orders or undertakings, the CMA can impose fixed penalties of up to 1% of the business’s annual worldwide turnover and/or daily penalties of up to 5% of daily worldwide turnover.

-Under the DMCC Act, the CMA is required to publish a statement of policy on its approach to applying such penalties.
-On 11 July 2024, it published a consultation on an updated version of its statement of policy on the CMA's approach to administrative penalties.
+The DMCC Act required the CMA to publish a statement of policy on its approach to applying such penalties.
+On 11 July 2024, it published a consultation on an updated version of its statement of policy on the CMA's approach to administrative penalties and the final statement was published on 19 December 2024.

-The current version of CMA4 applies to the CMA's existing power to impose fines for (i) breaches of investigatory requirements under CA98 and the Enterprise Act 2002 (currently limited to fixed penalties of £30,000 and daily penalties of £15,000); and (ii) breaches of interim measures in merger cases (a fixed penalty of up to 5% of global turnover).
+Under the previous version of CMA4, the CMA had the power to impose fines for (i) breaches of investigatory requirements under CA98 and the Enterprise Act 2002 (with fixed penalties of up to £30,000 and daily penalties of up to £15,000); and (ii) breaches of interim measures in merger cases (a fixed penalty of up to 5% of global turnover).

-The new draft CMA4 will apply more widely, covering the broader enforcement powers introduced by the DMCC Act.
-CMA4 will not apply to:
+The revised CMA4 applies more widely, covering the broader enforcement powers introduced by the DMCC Act.

 • the CMA's approach to the appropriate amount of a penalty for substantive infringements of the CA98 (which is set out in separate guidance);

-• penalties for breaches of digital markets competition requirements (save for breaches of IEOs and the merger-reporting requirements), which are covered by the separate Digital Markets Guidance (currently in draft); and
+• penalties for breaches of digital markets competition requirements (save for breaches of IEOs and the merger-reporting requirements), which are covered by the separate Digital Markets Guidance; and

 • penalties (including administrative penalties) under the new consumer protection law direct enforcement regime, which will be covered by separate guidance.

-Currently, the CMA applies an "in the round" approach when determining the appropriate amount of administrative penalties (as set out in the current CMA4).
+The CMA applies an "in the round" approach when determining the appropriate amount of administrative penalties (as set out in CMA4).
 By contrast, for substantive CA98 infringements, the CMA adopts a "stepped approach" which requires the CMA to consider a series of discrete steps in order to calculate the appropriate amount of the penalty.
-Under the draft Digital Markets Guidance, the CMA also proposes to adopt the stepped approach for substantive digital markets infringements.
+Similarly, under the Digital Markets Guidance, the CMA will use a stepped approach for substantive digital markets infringements.

 Relevant factors in the assessment

-• the seriousness of the breach: "the CMA is likely to set very large penalties for the most serious failures to comply" (para 2.16 of the draft CMA4);
+• the seriousness of the breach: "the CMA is likely to set very large penalties for the most serious failures to comply" (paras 2.16 and 2.17 of CMA4);

 • the need for deterrence, taking into account the company's size, the administrative and financial resources available to it, and the need to ensure that a company does not profit from a breach.